Alphabetical Plant Listing

 How to Espalier, Best Camellias for Espaliers

 Ideal for decorative purposes, espalier is an artistic and ancient practice of training trees, shrubs, and woody vines by pruning and tying their branches to a frame, flat against a wall, fence, or trellis.
-Used in France for centuries, particularly with pear and apple trees, this technique is also ideal for small gardens, where it makes it possible to fit a large camellia into a limited space.
+Used in France for centuries, particularly with pear and apple trees, this technique is also ideal for small gardens, making it possible to fit a large camellia into a limited space.
 Espaliers are also a great way to add beauty and elegance to dull walls and austere fences.

 Cherished for their masses of magnificent flowers and their luxuriant, evergreen foliage, Camellias make gorgeous blooming espaliers.
 They provide lush beauty year-round and then burst with profuse, pink, white, or red blooms for weeks from fall to spring (depending on climate and variety), rewarding gardeners with exquisite flowers of striking shapes and color at a time of year when the rest of the garden offers little.